olliethomas/thesis/content/09_appendix/publications/imagined.md

 training examples_ in the dataset, which will be ignored by the classifier.
 ```

-While prior works have focused on recreating the protected characteristic solely from the input features, recent work has also shown that the class labels themselves can be a source of bias {cite}`yeom,Tol19`.
+While prior works have focused on recreating the protected characteristic solely from the input features, recent work has also shown that the class labels themselves can be a source of bias {cite}`YeoTsc21,Tol19`.
 In this context, if we had a set of features that were completely invariant to the protected characteristic, the model would either perform poorly, or have to learn to be biased to accommodate the biased labels.
-To account for this we extend the graphical model of the unsupervised Variational Fair Autoencoder {cite}`vfae` to acknowledge that bias can also exist within the class labels (see figure {numref}`gcm` --- left).
+To account for this we extend the graphical model of the unsupervised Variational Fair Autoencoder {cite}`LouSweLiWelZem15` to acknowledge that bias can also exist within the class labels (see figure {numref}`gcm` --- left).
 In doing this, we explicitly model two latent embeddings that are disentangled from the protected characteristic for both the features and the decision outcome.
 We refer to these latent representations as $\zx$ and $\zy$; while they could be modelled in the same space as the respective observed data, that need not be the case.

 In practice however if we generate samples of $\x$ and $\y$, where both have been intervened on by the same variable, this is akin to na\"ively upsampling the underrepresented groups.
-This causes over-representation of the minority groups and their observed outcomes and only exacerbates existing biases {cite}`kamiran2012data`.
+This causes over-representation of the minority groups and their observed outcomes and only exacerbates existing biases {cite}`KamCal12`.
 Instead, we 'split' the protected characteristic into two independent variables during decoding (Fig. {numref}`gcm` --- right).
 One variable ($\s_1$) affects the reconstruction of the features and another ($\s_2$) that affects the reconstruction of the class labels.
 However, during encoding we only consider the observed protected characteristic.